 - Video: NVIDIA GeForce GTX 660 @ 2 GB / AMD Radeon HD 7850 @ 2GB or better

 - DirectX: Version 11.0 compatible video card or equivalent

 - Network: Broadband Internet connection

 What is in the Call of Duty WW2 beta

 The beta will feature the following:

-- Maps: At least three, including Pointe Du Hoc, Ardennes, Gibraltar and the recently added Aachen
+- Maps: At least two, including Pointe Du Hoc, Ardennes Forest

 - Modes: New War mode, plus Team Deathmatch, Domination, Hardpoint